bitnami/charts/bitnami/dataplatform-bp2/README.md

     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```

-If you want to use an existing Wavefront deployment, edit the Wavefront Collector ConfigMap and add the following snippet under Prometheus sources.
+If you want to use an existing Wavefront deployment, edit the Wavefront Collector ConfigMap and add the following snippet under discovery.
 Once done, restart the wavefront collectors DaemonSet.

 ```console
 $ kubectl edit configmap wavefront-collector-config -n wavefront